 Physical strength vs social intelligence

-appreciate toolkits that innovate the planet
+appreciate toolkits that decrypting history, encrypting future of the planet

 Physical strength vs social intelligence